 From a green design perspective, the camera incorporates re-purposed and natural materials, but the use of a human skull has created a stir about whether it’s ethical or not.
 We’ll refer to the sculptor’s take on it: in his artist’s statement, Belger comments that his work is inspired by gold and silver products used by priests, which represent the body and blood of a spirit.
 He also states that each camera is intended to relate to a specific subject to be photographed; in the above case, it is a gravesite.
 As intended, the sepia-toned, blurry photos taken with the camera give onlookers a chilling feeling, along with an appreciation for the odd, and beautifully dark imagery.

-In our interview with him, Belger stated: “…the skull was from a med students study kit in 1900.
+In our interview with him, Belger stated: “…the skull was from a med student’s study kit in 1900.
 Then for about a hundred years it lived in an attic in England.
-As far as respect for Human remains, I have respect for all of natures remains and honor them so.
-I spent a great deal of time in South East Asia, so I do lean toward Eastern views.
-The skull is the “left overs” of the soul and is a honored part of nature.
-It should be respected as an animal skull, an insect skull or a leaf.
-I think when you put humans and their remains above all other forms of nature, the separation allows for the thoughtless elitist easy destruction of nature.
-Ya get things like animals hunted to extinction, burning rain forest and oil spills… BTW the use of human remains in art is an old, wide sped tradition.
-Tibetans would carve skulls and do beautiful inlay work.
-They would also make flutes from human femurs.
-As far as the west, look at the Catacombs in France or look up Prague’s Sedlec Ossuary aka The Bone Church.
-Both religious institutions… ”
+As far as respect for Human remains, I have respect for all of nature’s remains, and honor them so.
+I spent a great deal of time in Southeast Asia, so I do lean toward Eastern views.
+The skull is the ‘left overs’ of the soul and is a honored part of nature.
+It should be respected as an animal skull, an insect skull, or a leaf.
+I think when you put humans and their remains above all other forms of nature, the separation allows for the thoughtless, elitist, easy destruction of nature.
+You get things like animals hunted to extinction, burning rain forests, and oil spills… By the way, the use of human remains in art is an old, widespread tradition.
+Tibetans would carve skulls and do beautiful inlay work, and they would also make flutes out of human femurs.
+As far as the west, look at the Catacombs in France or look up Prague’s Sedlec Ossuary, aka ‘The Bone Church’.
+Both are religious institutions.”